 The form telling you when and where the hearing is, and how long it will last, is called a ‘notice of allocation’.
 You’ll get at least 21 days’ notice of the date of the hearing.
 You’ll also be told when you need to pay the hearing fee - unless you're getting help with court fees.

 If you’re busy that day, try to change your plans.
 If it’s something important like a hospital appointment that you can’t change, use form N244 to ask for another date.
 Check the notes on filling in this form.
 You’ll have to pay a fee of £255 unless you can get help with court fees.

 Check what you need to do

 The court will write to you saying what you need to do and when.
 The instructions in the letter or form are called 'directions'.
-You'll be asked to send copies of documents to the defendant and might be asked to write a witness statement.

 A witness statement is a written document where you say what you want the court to know about your dispute.
 You (and any witnesses you have) might need to write one.
 You can find out more about writing a witness statement.

 You won’t need witnesses for most small claims but it’s useful to have a witness if there’s an important point they can give evidence on - like someone who saw an accident happen.

 If you’ve been injured, you might need an expert - like a doctor who can give an opinion on your injury and how well you’ll recover.
 If you want to use an expert, you’ll have to get the court’s permission first.
 You’ll have to pay the expert’s fee.